wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

     event_loop = asyncio.get_running_event_loop()
     return await loop.run_in_executor(None, sync_function)
 {% endhighlight %}
+There's a drawback to doing this, but I don't know what it is.

 # Drawback: refactoring sync legacy codebase to using async is difficult
 Pattern to include: `AsyncioProxy`?